Ai00-X/ai00_server/README.md

     $ cargo run --release
     ```

-6. Open the browser and visit the WebUI at https://localhost:65530
+6. Open the browser and visit the WebUI at http://localhost:65530 (https://localhost:65530 if `tls` is enabled)

 ### 📒Convert the Model